operate-first/service-catalog/README.md

 </p>

-This is the service catalog for the [operate first community cloud][1].
+This is the service catalog for the [Operate First community cloud][1] built using [backstage][4].
 The catalog can be accessed via [this link][2].

 ## Documentation

 The documentation for the service catalog can be found in the [backstage component][3].

-## Architecture

-The service catalog is implemented using [Backstage][4].
-There are 2 packages present in the repo:

-1. `app` package for front end
-2. `backend` package for back end

 ## Catalog items

 Backstage can utilize a separate location (for example a GitHub repository) for the catalog component definitions.
-More information on how these files are defined can be found in the backstage [documentation][5] or our [documentation][3].
+More information on how these files are defined can be found in the [upstream documentation][5] or our [documentation][3].

 Component definition files for this service catalog are located [here][6].
 If you want to edit them, make a pull request in that repository.

-There is an `example` folder located that only contains catalog items dedicated to local development.
-Switching between local and remote sources can be configured in `app-config.local.yaml` in the `catalog.locations` key.
+There is an `examples` folder located that only contain catalog items dedicated to local development.
+Switching between local and remote sources can be configured in the `.env` file in the `CATALOG_LOCAL_PATH` key.

 [1]: https://github.com/operate-first
 [2]: https://service-catalog.operate-first.cloud